-Keep reading to learn all you need to know about when and how insurance covers you if you’re injured in an auto accident as a passenger.
-You’ll also learn about:
+Here's what you need to know if you’re injured in an auto accident as a passenger:

-- What to do if you’re injured while riding in an Uber or Lyft vehicle
+What do you need to do if you're an injured passenger in an accident?

 Assuming you don’t need immediate medical attention, get contact and insurance information from all the drivers involved in the car accident.
 Specifically, ask for their: